Battle of Łomża: Second German offensive on Przasnysz

 The German 8th Army formed a section of the XXXVIII Reserve Corps (commander General of the Cavalry Georg von der Marwitz, the 75th Reserve and 4th Cavalry Divisions, the Königsberg Reserve and the 5th Infantry Brigade) with the task of pushing the Russians back beyond the Narew River and blocking the crossings near Nowogród.
 On March 4, the Marwitz group struck at the Guards Corps, knocked out the 2nd Cavalry Division from Lipnik.
-The withdrawal of the cavalry pulled the 5th rifle brigade along with it.
+The withdrawal of the cavalry pulled the 5th Rifle Brigade along with it.
 The further advance of the German Marwitz group was stopped in stubborn battles on March 5.

-The troops of the 1st Russian Army showed themselves most actively.
-On March 3, I and II Siberian Corps began fighting near Dębsk.
-I Turkestan and XXVII Army Corps occupied Stump-Pole; a brigade of the 79th Infantry Division from Novogeorgievsk was introduced into the battle, but further movement was stopped by the Germans.
+The troops of the Russian 1st Army showed themselves most actively.
+On March 3, 1st and 2nd Siberian Army Corps began fighting near Dębsk.
+1st Turkestan and 27th Army Corps occupied Stump-Pole; a brigade of the 79th Infantry Division from Novogeorgievsk was introduced into the battle, but further movement was stopped by the Germans.

-Taking into account the threat of a breakthrough of the front near Mlava, artillery general M. von Gallwitz, after holding a meeting with the corps commanders and with the chief of staff of the Supreme Commander of All German Forces in the East, Lieutenant General E. Ludendorff, decided to launch a counterattack covering the flank of the II Siberian Army Corps.
-The operation was entrusted to the group of Lieutenant General С. von Morgen, although he was more inclined to strike at the I Cavalry Corps, as being weaker in defense.
+Taking into account the threat of a breakthrough of the front near Mlava, artillery general M. von Gallwitz, after holding a meeting with the corps commanders and with the chief of staff of the Supreme Commander of All German Forces in the East, Lieutenant General E. Ludendorff, decided to launch a counterattack covering the flank of the 2nd Siberian Army Corps.
+The operation was entrusted to the group of Lieutenant General С. von Morgen, although he was more inclined to strike at the 1st Cavalry Corps, as being weaker in defence.
 Morgen's group was reinforced by two regiments of the 76th Reserve Division and the 5th Guards Brigade.
 The offensive was to begin after March 7.

-On March 6, the cavalry detachment of Lieutenant General V. Himetz, 1st and II Siberian Corps again failed to break through the German positions fortified with barbed wire, despite the assistance of the 17th Infantry Division.
-I Turkestan Army Corps with the 38th Infantry Division again fought for the village of Pieńpole, which they lost at night.
+On March 6, the cavalry detachment of Lieutenant General V. Himetz, 1st and 2nd Siberian Army Corps again failed to break through the German positions fortified with barbed wire, despite the assistance of the 17th Infantry Division.
+1st Turkestan Army Corps with the 38th Infantry Division again fought for the village of Pieńpole, which they lost at night.
 The left flank of the 1st Army managed to move forward, during the five days of the offensive, the 1st Army captured 10 officers and 727 German soldiers and captured 4 machine guns.

 On March 7, the situation on the right flank of the 1st Army was repeated.
-Parts of the I Cavalry and II Siberian Army Corps could not take Rycice and were driven back by counterattacks.
-The 1st and 4th Siberian rifle regiments broke through two rows of barbed wire at Grzybowo-Kapuśnik, but were surrounded and barely made their way to their trenches with the loss of 390 prisoners.
+Parts of the 1st Cavalry and 2nd Siberian Army Corps could not take Rycice and were driven back by counterattacks.
+The 1st and 4th Siberian Rifle Regiments broke through two rows of barbed wire at Grzybowo-Kapuśnik, but were surrounded and barely made their way to their trenches with the loss of 390 prisoners.
 The Turkestan corps captured Budy Sułkowskie, which was defended by the 61st Landwehr Infantry Regiment, but the counterattack of the 99th Landwehr Regiment drove the arrows out of the village and lost up to 900 prisoners.